navara99/tiny-app/README.md

 ## Future Plans

-* Implement line graph to visualize trends in clicks
+* implement line graph to visualize trends in clicks

 * improve appearance to make design more modern (the current focus was only on functionality)